-Perhaps the most systematic effort to map the domain of instigating triggers was reported in an article establishing the reliability and validity of the Proximal Antecedents to Violent Episodes (PAVE) Scale (Babcock, Costa, Green, & Eckhardt, 2004).
-This scale, which we reproduce in Table 20.2, contains twenty items, each asking participants to report how likely they would be to respond with physical aggression if their partner enacted the behavior described in that item.
-Babcock and colleagues (2004) suggest that these behaviors fall into one of three categories (see Table 20.2): (1) violence to control, or the urge to aggress following their partner's attempts to exert autonomy or to control them; (2) violence out of jealousy, or the urge to aggress as a jealous response to the perception that their partner has been romantically unfaithful; and (3) violence following verbal abuse, or the instigation urge to aggress in response to their partner's verbal abuse, including their partner's threats of divorce.
-The exploratory and confirmatory factor analyses reported by Babcock and colleagues (2004) yielded less than ideal model fit, however, and the theoretical coherence of the three factors is imperfect.
-As such, although the research developing the PAVE Scale represents an important contribution to the understanding of instigators relevant to IPV, additional research is required before definitive conclusions can be drawn about the partner behaviors that function as instigators and about the factor structure underlying these behaviors.
+Perhaps the most systematic effort to map the domain of instigating triggers was reported in an article establishing the reliability and validity of the Proximal Antecedents to Violent Episodes (PAVE) scale (Babcock, Costa, Green, & Eckhardt, 2004).
+This scale, which we reproduce in Table 2, contains 20 items, each asking participants to report how likely they would be to respond with physical aggression if their partner enacted the behavior described in that item.
+Babcock and colleagues (2004) suggest that these behaviors fall into one of three categories (see Table 2): (a)

+violence to control, or the urge to aggress following their partner's attempts to exert autonomy or to control them; (b) violence out of jealousy, or the urge to aggress as a jealous response to the perception that their partner has been romantically unfaithful; and (c) violence following verbal abuse, or the instigation urge to aggress in response to their partner's verbal abuse, including their partner's threats of divorce.
+The exploratory and confirmatory and confirmatory factors analyses reported by Babcock and colleagues (2004) yielded less-than-ideal model fit, however, and the theoretical coherence of the three factors is imperfect.
+As such, although this research developing the PAVE scale represents an important contribution to the understanding of instigators relevant to IPV, additional research is required before definitive conclusions can be drawn about the partner behaviors that function as instigators and about the factor structure underlying these behaviors.
 Impelling Risk Factors (Effect 2)

-Many risk factors promote IPV perpetration through impellance, with some dispositions and circumstances preparing people to experience a powerful urge to aggress upon confronting an instigator and with others preparing them to experience a weak or nonexistent urge.
-Although impelling risk factors vary on many dimensions, they all function primarily by predisposing people to experience a powerful urge to aggress when confronting a
+Many risk factors promote IPV perpetration through impellance, with some dispositions and circumstances preparing people to experience a powerful urge to aggress upon confronting an instigator and others preparing them to experience a weak or nonexistent urge.
+Although impelling risk factors vary on many dimensions, they all function primarily by predisposing people to experience a powerful urge to aggress when confronting a particular instigator in a particular situation rather than by normatively triggering the urge to aggress or by dis-inhibiting an extant urge.
+Impelling forces fall into one of four categories: distal (evolutionary or cultural), dispositional, relational, and situational.